 Reviews: Facing Fear, Finding You

-Readers report promising and inspiring transformations: identifying unconscious permanent internal fears (Olga), discovering unexpected money fears after 50 years (Crecia), and learning to stop blindly trusting fear (Allison).
+Readers report promising and inspiring transformations: Identifying unconscious permanent internal fears (Olga), discovering unexpected money fears after 50 years (Crecia), and learning to stop blindly trusting fear (Allison).
 Facing Fear, Finding You (236 pages, December 2025, £12.99-£21.99) helps readers understand the Four Faces of Fear and the Black Cat metaphor through I.K.
 Randhawa's Internal Explorer Protocol.

 Book illustration of dog about to attack woman